Hi, and welcome to my ABC Fundraising review we'll be asking:

-Take the same step-by-step training I did and you too can become a very successful online entrepreneur.
+Take the same step-by-step training I did and you can too.

 I'll be available at any time to help support and guide you throughout the training process personally because I really do care about your success.

-And you won’t be needing your wallet because the training course I recommend is completely free to try out.
+And you won't be needing your wallet because the training course I recommend is completely free to try.